Recent Posts

 • Genetics – genetic studies indicate the tendency towards anxiety runs in families.
 Thus, if a teenager’s family member suffers from an anxiety disorder, he or she is more likely to develop one as well, including obsessive-compulsive disorder.
 In fact, if there is a history of OCD in a teen’s family, he or she is up to four times more likely to have it as well.

 • Environmental factors – things such as stress and parenting styles have been cited as environmental factors that may contribute to the development of obsessive-compulsive disorder.
-Stressful or traumatic events in childhood, and/or anxious personality styles modeled by parents may make it more likely a child will suffer from obsessive-compulsive disorder.
+Stressful or traumatic events in childhood and/or anxious personality styles modeled by parents may make it more likely a child will suffer from obsessive-compulsive disorder.

-Treatment of OCD in Adolescents and Teenagers
+Treatment of OCD in Adolescents and Teenagers by Mental Health Professionals

-Individual therapy
+Individual cognitive behavior therapy

 Family therapy

 Family dynamics can have a significant impact on the treatment outcome of a youth with obsessive-compulsive disorder.
-Family therapy, which is often a part of an OCD treatment plan, not only supports the individual with obsessive-compulsive disorder, but also his or her parents and siblings.
+Family therapy, which is often part of an OCD treatment plan, not only supports the individual with obsessive-compulsive disorder but also his or her parents and siblings.
 Family therapy can assist family members in better coping with and responding to the struggles of the teen or adolescent with OCD.
-Family therapy can also help promote understanding and empathy, and support family members in learning how to set limits and boundaries.
+Family therapy can also help promote understanding and empathy and support family members in learning how to set limits and boundaries.

 Medication

-Due to the immense stress and anxiety that can result from obsessive-compulsive disorder in adolescents and teens, sometimes medication (such as selective serotonin reuptake inhibitors) are prescribed to help manage the difficult symptoms.
+Due to the immense stress and anxiety that can result from obsessive-compulsive disorder in adolescents and teens, sometimes medication (such as selective serotonin reuptake inhibitors) is prescribed to help manage the difficult symptoms.
 Medication can provide the necessary relief from the OCD symptoms needed to enable teenagers to engage in, and benefit from, other treatments, such as psychotherapy.

 School support